 Graphic equaliser- The purpose of the graphic equaliser is to prevent feedback during the show.
 The technique is known as ‘ringing out’.

 How does it work?

 The engineer, during the sound check, slowly increases the level as the vocalist sings.
 This increase in the level creates the feedback.
 As soon as the feedback starts happening, the engineer again lowers the level, thereby keeping it in check.

-Here’s some tip on how to use the technique:
+Here’s some tips on how to use the technique:

 Slowly increase the volume until feedback is created.
-Next, pull out the offending frequency from the equalizer at 3dB.
+Next, pull out the offending frequency from the equaliser at 3dB.

 If you hear a howling sound keep the range from 250 to 500 Hz.
 Whistling sound or shrilling sound occurs at 2 kHz.
 Maintaining the sound range is all about practice.
 After a few sessions, you will get to know how to check the sound range.